Datagaps is the only company to be listed in Gartner® DataOps Tools & Data Observability market guides

 • Clone and reuse existing rules

-• Assign rules to dimensions like Accuracy, Completeness, Validity, and more
+• Assign rules to dimensions like Accuracy, Completeness, and Validity

 • Set severity levels and success thresholds